Between the coasts, O’More’s Interior Design program stands apart because of our incomparable faculty and award-winning product.

 The I.D. faculty represent a diverse mixture of full-time and adjunct professionals, many of whom are not only practitioners, but who also have highly specialized experience.
 Because we believe in a collaborative work environment, our students enjoy a highly individualized and familial atmosphere.

-Our Setting Inspires Creativity
+Our Setting Inspires Success and Creativity

 Our stunning, historic main campus and our Interior Design studio illustrate both our appreciation for our heritage and our attraction to the avant garde.
 The studio, a half mile away in The Factory at Franklin, was built nearly 100 years ago as an industrial ironworks manufacturing space.
 Now used as an arts-focused retail and learning center, The Factory serves as an inspirational backdrop for design students.